/ ROSE PARK STAFF

 My husband, Mark, and I have been blessed with three treasured children.
 They are all at Rose Park elementary.
 Our family are members at Calvary CRC where I teach GEMS.

 I believe that God is the creator and sustainer of our amazing universe!
 Our world is His!
 It is through His living Word that God directs us to the life He intends for us to live.
 Although we are all sinners, it is through God’s redeeming grace and the blood His Son shed for me, that I am saved.
 I desire for all students placed in my classroom to realize that as truth!
 Our calling while here on this earth is to be obedient to the leading of God and to be faithful followers of Jesus Christ.
 We are called to share the truth of God’s Word in and around His incredible world!
 I consider it an incredible privilege to be teaching at Holland Christian!
 I pray each day, with God’s leading, I am able to help students understand they are “fearfully and wonderfully made” in the image of our GREAT God!

-Education and a minor in Psychology.
-After graduating I taught the Extended Day program in West Ottawa for 2 years.
+in Elementary Education and a minor in Psychology.
+After graduating I taught the Extended Day program in West Ottawa for two years.
 Since then I have been teaching here at Holland Christian.
 I also am currently attending Grand Valley to receive my masters in Early Childhood.
 It is amazing to see the plan that God has for me each year.
 I love being a part of the Holland Christian community.